EvanKepner/mutatest/README.rst

 Please use the `GitHub issue tracker <https://github.com/EvanKepner/mutatest/issues>`_ to submit bugs or request features.
-See `Contributing Guidelines <https://mutatest.readthedocs.io/en/latest/contributing.html>`_ if you are interested in submitting code in the form of pull requests.
+See the `Contributing Guidelines <https://mutatest.readthedocs.io/en/latest/contributing.html>`_ if you are interested in submitting code in the form of pull requests.

 ChangeLog